Skip to content

 Performance:

-• 60-80% API call reduction through intelligent caching
+• Designed for up to 60-80% API call reduction through intelligent caching

 • Actor-based concurrency (zero race conditions)